Simon & Schuster: 2020s

-In 2021, Simon & Schuster made book deals with former Trump administration officials, such as Vice President Mike Pence and Trump adviser Kellyanne Conway.
+In 2021, Simon & Schuster made book deals with former Trump administration officials such as Vice President Mike Pence and Trump adviser Kellyanne Conway.
 This prompted protests among Simon & Schuster staff.
 On November 2, 2021, the United States Department of Justice filed a civil antitrust lawsuit to block Penguin Random House's proposed acquisition of Simon & Schuster.
 The lawsuit argues that the acquisition would create a publisher with too much influence over books and author payments.
 A federal judge sided with the plaintiff, leading Paramount to nullify the deal in November 2022.

 In 2022, Simon & Schuster employee Filippo Bernardini was arrested for the 2016–2021 literary phishing thefts.
-The company released a statement saying they were "shocked and horrified to learn today of the allegations of fraud and identity theft by an employee.”
+The company released a statement saying they were "shocked and horrified to learn today of the allegations of fraud and identity theft by an employee."

+In June 2023, The Wall Street Journal reported that HarperCollins and investment firm Kohlberg Kravis Roberts (KKR) had emerged as potential frontrunners for the company.
+On August 3, 2023, it was reported that KKR was in "advanced talks" with Paramount Global.
+On August 7, 2023, Paramount Global announced that it had agreed to sell Simon & Schuster to KKR for $1.62 billion.
+The sale was completed on October 30, 2023.

+In May 2024, Simon & Schuster acquired Veen Bosch & Keuning (VBK), the largest Dutch book publishing company.
+The acquisition includes all of VBK's imprints in the Netherlands and Belgium, as well as its sister companies, the audiobook producer Thinium, and Bookchoice, a subscription-based platform for e-books and audiobooks.
+This is the first expansion of Simon & Schuster into a non-English market.
+In September 2024, it was announced that Simon & Schuster Australia had entered an agreement to acquire publisher Affirm Press.